• Skip to primary navigation

 4. Putting employees in a position to win while ensuring fairness

 Trying to guess the correct number of employees needed to cover a shift, or the best worker to fill an open one, is rife with complications.
 Technology-based forecasting and scheduling solutions can help do away with the guesswork, eliminate manual scheduling, and ensure optimal labor coverage for every shift, every day.
 Having the right person, at the right job, at the right time — this puts all employees in the best possible position to win and directly improves their engagement.
 It also ensures scheduling fairness based on business rules that help you balance the needs of both the business and your employees.
-This includes taking into account the employees’ preferred shifts,
+This includes taking into account the employees’ preferred shifts, hours, and jobs/roles across the workforce in a consistent and fair manner.
+Employees can have a “say” in when they work based on their individual needs, while knowing that they are being treated fairly.

 5. Reducing employee absenteeism